callegarinelson/Orbital-Resonances/Description.md

 "maps.f" is a software written in Fortran code that generates the data to construct the plots given in Figure 1 in Callegari and Rodríguez (2023).
 The Fourier analysis is made in a plane, increasing the dimension of the phase space.
 The mapping of the resonance reveals the main features of the phase space of the dynamical system.

-It is worth noting that all codes have been applied to another satellite, like Callegari et al. The current orbit of Methone (S/2004 S 1).
-Celestial Mechanics and Dynamical Astronomy (2021) 133:49.
+It is worth noting that all codes have been applied to other works, like "Callegari et al. The current orbit of Methone (S/2004 S 1).
+Celestial Mechanics and Dynamical Astronomy (2021) 133:49"; and "Callegari, N. and Yokoyama, T..
+Dynamics of the 11:10 Corotation and Lindblad resonances with Mimas, and application to Anthe.
+Icarus 348 (2020) 113820".